stackz-bueller/scryptsync/README.md

-# scryptsync
-Scrivener project: scrivener_sync_iq8euswc
+# scrivener_sync_iq8euswc

+**Author:** Unknown Author

+## Project Structure

+This repository contains a Scrivener project organized into the following structure: